DumanTorbayev/pizzaApp/README.md

 ## Firebase Setup

-You need to create a firebase configeration file holding the firebase settings in the path `/src/firebase/config.ts`.
+You need to create a firebase configuration file holding the firebase settings in the path `/src/firebase/config.ts`.
 The required format is:

 ```javascript
 const firebaseConfig = {